 - Add a new boolean to

-that, if set, in the absence of thecron_files
+cronlikeuse_system_dirthat, if set, in the absence of thecron_filesparam, will edit files in/etc/cron.d/crontabs/<user>.

 And finally, I think I like this one best because it’s the cleanest and most broadly applicable: